IllusionMods/KK_Plugins/README.md

 v1.1.3.1 Fix Pushup not working properly in main game mode, fix Pushup not being applied on character maker load<br/>
 v1.2 EmotionCreators version<br/>
 </details>

+#### PoseQuickLoad
+**v1.0 - [Download](https://www.patreon.com/posts/35871646)** - For Koikatsu, AI Girl, and Honey Select 2<br/>
+A plugin that lets you load saved poses in Studio just by clicking on the pose.
+Vanilla behavior requires you to select the pose and then press the load button which can be pretty tedious if you have a lot of poses, especially since saved poses have no preview image.<br/>

+Note: You MUST enable this option in the plugin settings (press F1 and search the plugin).
+This plugin is disabled by default so people don't accidentally load poses when they don't intend to, overwriting all their posing work.
+Use with caution.<br/>

 #### TranslationSync
 #### TextResourceRedirector